thelordalex/AlexGfxCodm/README.md

 3. Don't do a Reboot
 4. Restart to clear the module

+## Language

+This project is primarily written in Shell.

 ## Contribution
 If you want to contribute to the development of this script, you can open a new issue or submit a pull request on the repository.